Jaydenlee4891/nba-champion-predictor/README.md

 The data I will be using to predict the finals is updated enough so it includes game 4 of the NBA finals after the finals is over I will be adding the rest of the box scores.

 You can ignore most of the warnings as they do not affect the proccess.

+Now it would be amazing if I am able to run the prediction in a for loop and see what percentage of the games the machine has the teams winning, however, the current situation I am in is not ideal to run this type of experiment so unlucky.

+I think I am done with this project for now maybe I will do it again next season and try to predict the entire playoffs this time.